 Once that time has passed, take out the filter over the sink and clean up.
 I put the used coffee grinds in my compost pile.

 Now you have a nice container of cold brew coffee which you can keep in the fridge for about a week, if you don’t drink it all sooner.

 Why use a cold-brew system rather than just brewing with your regular drip brewer and then letting the coffee cool?

 Good question.
 And there’s a good answer too.
 When you brew coffee with cold water the flavor is extracted in such a way that the result is a little smoother and a whole lot less acidic.
-This is great for people who have sensitive stomachs and have trouble enjoying drip-brew coffee.

 In fact, if you have a problem with acidity in coffee, you can make all your coffee with a cold brew system.
 Pour yourself a cup of cold brew into a coffee mug in the morning and then heat it up in the microwave.